 The natural progression from silicon to doped silicon to transistors to chips is what has made microprocessors and other electronic devices so inexpensive and ubiquitous in today's society.
 The fundamental principles are surprisingly simple.
 The miracle is the constant refinement of those principles to the point where, today, tens of millions of transistors can be inexpensively formed onto a single chip.

-For more information on semiconductors, diodes, chips and more, check out the links on the next page.
+For more information on semiconductors, diodes, chips and more, check out the links below.